stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

   takes one of the following values:
    * `0x01`:  The transaction MUST be included in an anchored block
    * `0x02`:  The transaction MUST be included in a microblock
-   * `0x03`:  The miner can choose where to include the transaction.
+   * `0x03`:  The leader can choose where to include the transaction.
 * A 1-byte **post-condition mode**, identifying whether or not post-conditions must fully cover all transferred assets.
 It can take the following values:
    * `0x01`:  This transaction may affect other assets not listed in the